Simulation Intelligence: Towards a New Generation of Scientific Methods

 In \textit{agent-based modeling (ABM)} \cite{Holland1991ArtificialAA,Bonabeau2002AgentbasedMM}, systems are modeled as collections of autonomous interacting entities (or agents) with encapsulated functionality that operate within a computational world.
 ABM agents can represent both individual or collective entities (such as organizations or groups).
 For example, in an artificial economy simulation for quantitatively exploring consequences of policy decisions, agents could be skilled and unskilled workers at varying class-levels in a city environment \cite{Farmer2009TheEN}.
 Or in biology, individual bacteria can be modeled as agents from population statistics obtained with flow cytometry \cite{Garca2018StochasticIM}.

-ABM combines elements of game theory, complex systems, emergence, computational sociology, multi-agent systems, evolutionary programming, Monte Carlo methods, and reinforcement learning.
+ABM combines elements of game theory, complex systems, emergence, computational sociology, multi-agent systems, evolutionary programming, Monte Carlo methods, and reinforcement learning -- more recently we can add physics to this group, with advances in physics-infused (reinforcement) learning (e.g. learning computational fluid dynamics~\cite{Novati2021AutomatingTM}).
 Complex systems theory, for example, can be used to investigate how the interactions between parts can create collective behaviour within a dynamic system \cite{Mainzer2007ThinkingIC}.
 And the dynamic interaction between multiple agents or decision-makers, which simultaneously affects the state of the environment, can cause the emergence of specific and novel behavioral patterns, which can be studied with reinforcement learning techniques such as shaping reward structures and development of language between agents.
 The decision-making process with autonomous individuals in a bounded rational environment is often heterogeneous and lends itself well to ABM as a tool for analysis \cite{Batty2008GenerativeSS}; individuals represented by agents are dynamically interacting with other agents based on simple rules that will give rise to complex behaviours and patterns of displacement.

 It is standard that agents can only acquire new data about their world constructively (through interactions), and agents can have \textit{uncomputable beliefs} about their world that influence their interactions.
 Uncomputable beliefs can arise from inborn (initially configured) attributes, from communications received from other agents, and/or from the use of non-constructive methods (e.g., proof by contradiction) to interpret acquired data.
 These uncomputable beliefs enable agents to make creative leaps, i.e. to come up with new ideas about their world not currently supportable by measurements, observations, or logical extrapolations from existing information \cite{Borrill2011AgentbasedMT}.